-Our analysis focuses on Japan in the late-nineteenth and early-twentieth centuries for several reasons.
-First, the Meiji Restoration marks an important break from Japan's feudal legacy.
-It began an era of pronounced institutional change and economic modernization, which included the lifting of restrictions on communication and transportation as well as the removal of other barriers impeding the movement of goods, people, and capital.10 With the removal of these restrictions, capital could be more easily allocated to where its marginal product was highest, and institutions evolved to facilitate its movement.
+Our analysis focuses on Japan in the late 19th and early 20th centuries for several reasons.
+First, the Meiji Restoration of 1868 marks an important break from Japan's feudal legacy.
+It began an era of pronounced institutional change and economic modernization, which included the lifting of restrictions on communication and transportation as well as the removal of other barriers impeding the movement of goods, people, and capital.
+10 With the removal of these restrictions, capital could be more easily allocated to where its marginal product was highest, and institutions evolved to facilitate its movement.
 Moreover, capital imports during the start of the period were low and bond markets for raising funds did not exist.
-So, it is likely that better allocating domestic savings was an important channel for facilitating the transition to Japan's era of modern growth.
-For example, commercial banking and stock exchanges grew in importance, and the government created a central bank and a postal savings banks, for deposits).
-Second, the development of transport and communication technologies around this time facilitated information transfer and may have encouraged cross-prefecture lending.
-Third, in contrast to the U.S. banking system of the late-nineteenth century, the Meiji-Taisho period is relatively unfettered in terms of entry regulations that might have affected bank lending rates.
-Indeed, Okazaki and Sawada (2006) conclude that entry regulations were fairly lax through the beginning of the twentieth century, and the period was one of relatively free banking.11 Moreover, although a general usury law was introduced in 1877 for loans made by national banks, commercial banks, savings banks, and small money lenders, according to economic historians, the law was not enforced and had little practical effect on limiting the rate of interest money lending organizations charged.12 Finally, since existing studies on capital market integration of Japan have largely focused on this period, we seek to understand whether our new empirical estimates confirm or contradict earlier studies.
+So it is likely that better allocation of domestic savings was an important channel for facilitating the transition to Japan's era of modern growth.
+For example, commercial banking and stock exchanges grew in importance, and the government created a central bank and a postal savings system (which spurred competition with commercial banks, especially with savings banks, for deposits).
+Second, the development of transport and communications technologies around this time facilitated information transfer and may have encouraged cross-prefecture lending.
+Third, in contrast to the U.S. banking system of the late 19th century, the Meiji and Taisho periods were relatively unfettered in terms of entry regulations that might have affected bank lending rates.
+Indeed, Okazaki and Sawada (2007) conclude that entry regulations were fairly lax through the beginning of the 20th century, and the period was one of relatively free banking.11 Moreover, although a general usury law was introduced in 1877 for loans made by national banks, commercial banks, savings banks, and small money lenders, according to economic historians the law was not enforced and had little practical effect on limiting the rate of interest money lending organizations charged.12 Finally, since existing studies on capital market integration of Japan have largely focused on this period, we seek to understand whether our new empirical estimates confirm or contradict earlier studies.

-10 Although some social and economic restrictions remained, some of which may have impeded further market development, Nakamura (1981) suggests that a Western model of capitalism was introduced in early 1870s.
+^{10.} Although some social and economic restrictions remained, some of which may have impeded further market development, Nakamura (1981) suggests that a Western model of capitalism was introduced in the early 1870s.